Learn how to cook a showstopper Standing Rib Roast with just salt and pepper, a few minutes of prep time, and these pro tips for roasting.

 What Is a Standing Rib Roast?

-Sometimes called a ribeye roast, a standing rib roast is a cut of beef that is the ribs from the top section of a steer between the chuck and the short loin.
-This particular beef roast is flavorful and tender and is the cut of meat when a restaurant uses the term prime rib whether or not the grade of the beef is "prime".
+Sometimes called a ribeye roast, a standing rib roast is a cut of beef consisting of the ribs from the top section of a steer between the chuck and the short loin.
+This particular beef roast is flavorful and tender, and it is the cut of meat a restaurant uses when it uses the term prime rib, whether or not the beef is graded "prime."

 What is Prime Rib?

-In the United States, there are three grades of beef as set by the USDA and it is graded according to fat marbling.
-"Prime" cuts have an abundant amount of fat, "choice" has moderate marbling, and "select" has slight marbling and the least fat.
+In the United States, beef is graded by the USDA into three grades based on fat marbling.
+"Prime" cuts have abundant fat, "choice" has moderate marbling, and "select" has slight marbling and the least fat.

-So when you order "prime rib" it is a standing rib roast that has been graded as "prime".
+So when you order "prime rib," it is a standing rib roast graded "prime".

 Why We Love a Standing Rib Roast